getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 // LIMIT 1;
 ```

 Under-the-hood, there are two steps.
-The first is to **parse** the input string using [a PEG parser](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (more on this soon) into a flat [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (more on this soon).
-The second is to take the flat AST and either **format** it as a string, or **format** it as JSX.
+The first is to **parse** the input string using [a PEG parser](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (more on this soon) into an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (more on this soon).
+The second is to take the AST and either **format** it as a string, or **format** it as JSX.

-## Parsing to a Flat AST
+## Parsing to an AST

 ### A Gentle Introduction to Parsing

 In order to transform a raw string of SQL to a rich output format, first one must parse the string.
 Parsing is usually done in two steps.
 The first step is to lexically analyze the string and split it into small chunks called "tokens".
 The second is to take those tokens and construct a tree structure that describes the code in a way it could be transformed to bytecode and executed.
-This tree is called as ["abstract syntax tree"](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+This tree is called an ["abstract syntax tree"](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 For example, consider the query: